Ex-Proud Boys leader Enrique Tarrio sentenced to 22 years in prison for Jan. 6

 Oath Keepers leader Stewart Rhodes was sentenced in May to 18 years in prison, and Proud Boy Ethan Nordean — one of Tarrio’s lieutenants — received the same sentence last week.

-“That day broke our previously unbroken tradition of peacefully transferring power, which is truly among the most precious things that we had as Americans,” U.S. District Judge Timothy Kelly said Tuesday when handing down the sentence.
+“That day broke our previously unbroken tradition of peacefully transferring power, which is truly among the most precious things that we had as Americans,” Kelly said Tuesday when handing down the sentence.
 “That previously unbroken tradition is broken now.
 It’s going to take time and effort to fix it.”

-Tarrio, the one-time leader of Proud Boys, was convicted of seditious conspiracy and other serious felonies in May.
+Tarrio, the onetime leader of the Proud Boys, was convicted of seditious conspiracy and other serious felonies in May.

 Tarrio entered the courtroom Thursday with his head held high, wearing a prison-issued orange jumpsuit and glasses.
 Throughout the proceeding, he actively engaged with his attorneys, sometimes stopping their arguments to make private comments.